 Here’s the character map Mackendrick prepared for The Third Man.

-Graham Greene’s descriptions of the cast as individuals was wholly concerned with their relationships – what they want from each other – and not interested in physical descriptions whatsoever.
+Graham Greene’s description of the cast as individuals was wholly concerned with their relationships – what they want from each other – and not interested in physical descriptions whatsoever.

 Interestingly, in my favourite Greene novels, the sentimental End of the Affair and The Heart of the Matter, God is a character with which Catherine and Scobie have very real relationships depicted by what they want from Him and He wants from them!

-Check into The Ninety Day Novel Course and the lesson pack on Day 5 to find out how to create your character network.
+Start writing a novel today at The Novelry and enjoy the lesson pack on Day 5 to find out how to create your character network.